Agriculture (AGRI)

 Attributes: Recommended Intro Courses

 A work assignment of a minimum of 420 hours in business, industry, government or research for co-operative education students.
 Requires submission of a written report covering the work completed during the professional assignment.
-This course is restricted to students where a co-operative education work term placement in the Agricultural and Food Sciences Co-operative Edcuation Program has been confirmed.
+This course is restricted to students where a co-operative education work term placement in the Agricultural and Food Sciences Co-operative Education Program has been confirmed.
 May not be held with the former AGRI 4550.
 Course evaluated on a pass/fail basis.

 Mutually Exclusive: AGRI 4550